Deep Investigation of Neutral Gas Origins (DINGO): Options for the Processing and Storage of Radio Astronomy Data for

-That is, the inversion step is not performed and the normally intermediate data products (i.e. the grids) are saved for later processing.
-Due to the sparse nature of these grids, compression is particularly efficient and is at a sufficiently early point in the pipeline, so that processing parameters can be changed as needed.
-The deep imaging mentioned in section \ref{subsec:dingo} requires stacking these grids over 3200 hours of observed data to improve sensitivity to sources within the final image. \texttt{cdeconvolver} is a bespoke application designed specifically to perform this stacking and complete the imaging process.
+That is, the {final} inversion step is not performed and the normally intermediate data products (i.e. the residual grids and the model components subtracted) are saved for later processing.
+Due to the sparse nature of these grids, compression is particularly efficient.
+Furthermore, at this point the image processing parameters can be changed as needed, to adjust weights and even field of view.
+The deep imaging mentioned in section \ref{subsec:dingo} requires stacking these grids over 3,200 hours of observed data to improve sensitivity to sources within the final image.
+For this task we use \texttt{cdeconvolver}, a bespoke application designed specifically to perform this stacking and complete the imaging process.
 Further information on these applications can be found at \url{https://www.atnf.csiro.au/computing/software/askapsoft/sdp/docs/current/index.html}